 A great deal of the work KI does to provoke innovation involves operating in groups and teams.
 We have nothing against individual genius; in fact we value and recognize that a single person’s vision can power an innovation effort.
 But in almost every field – and we work with many, from scientists, professors and teachers to aide organizations or NGO field workers – it is more often the deliberate mixing of minds and talents that results in a tangible, innovative outcome.

 Except group work can be clunky and cumbersome.
 You have to spend longer clarifying the objectives, aligning resources and getting people on board.
 Sometimes, it can seem nearly impossible to achieve the consensus necessary to advance within a task.
 Groups are a powerful mechanism to produce innovative solutions, but getting to that product can be arduous, particularly if it’s not well facilitated.

 How can group work be made more effective, and – dare we say – enjoyable?
 Clearly, there are many factors at play, but the number of people in a group can make a difference.
 Too big and it’s too hard to incorporate everyone’s best thinking and steer toward a decision.
-Too small and there isn’t enough diversity of thinking.
+Too small and there might not be enough diversity of thinking.
 Add to that a noticeable trend of larger teams being assembled to address highly complex research questions, even though research shows that smaller teams will be more innovative.

 Midway through the Sandpit process, when we stop engineering the group mixes, and let participants gravitate to the subjects and colleagues they choose, the same grouping magic seems to apply.
 The groups often self-calibrate to a number that hovers around 5 to 7 members.
 Sometimes smaller groups form and do fine, but rarely will larger ones succeed.